DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/MardiGras_Sunday.md

 - **Teacher notes / Tips:**
 - **Passport Location:** New Orleans (explain `Mardi Gras` before leaving)
 - **Resources / Books / Handouts:**
-- **TODOs / follow-up:** Make enough copies of the handout for each student.
+- **TODOs / follow-up:**
+   - Make enough copies of the handout for each student.
+   - Be sure to put the Mercy Wheel away for use in future weeks.
 - **Assessment / Closing:** Before we enter into Lent though, we have a big celebration called `Mardi Gras`.
 We'll be having that celebration in the hall after class!!!
 A place known for Mardi Gras is New Orleans Louisana, where they eat `cajun` like gumbo.
 - **Home connection / Family activity:** Encourage families to talk about a Lenten sacrifice or making new habits.